How to keep your private email account secure

 Hackers in popular culture are like cyber-swordsmen who penetrate the armor of sophisticated adversaries and use social engineering attacks for dedicated targets.

-To secure your private email account in this battlefield, we strongly recommend following steps.
+We strongly recommend the following steps in order to secure your private email.
 Especially if you use your private account for both personal and professional purposes.